Tejpal acquittal likely to deter other victims from reporting sexual assault cases: Activists | Law-Order

 - India

-Women rights activists have said the decision to acquit journalist Tarun Tejpal in a sexual assault case will deter other victims from coming forward to report crimes against them, saying once again a survivor was “demeaned and humiliated”.
+Several women's rights activists on Friday questioned the grounds on which journalist Tarun Tejpal was acquitted in a rape case and said the Goa court's verdict would deter other women from coming forward to report cases of sexual assault and abuse.

-A sessions court in Goa acquitted Tejpal of sexually assaulting a woman, who was his colleague at that time, in an elevator of a five-star resort.
+Some of the activists pointed out that Tejpal had himself admitted to attempting to assault the woman and tendered apology, and said the judgement is disappointing and demotivating.

-Calling the judgement disappointing and demotivating, women rights activists questioned the grounds on which he has been let off.
+A sessions court in Goa acquitted Tejpal, the then editor-in-chief of Tehelka magazine, of sexually assaulting a woman who was his colleague at that time in an elevator of a five-star resort in 2013.

 Women rights activist and cyber safety expert Akancha Srivastava said Tejpal himself admitted that he attempted to assault her.